sergegoussev/nlpru/README.md

     >>> pip install git+https://github.com/sergegoussev/nlpru.git

-Or you can download the repo zip, and then use pip in the folder:

-    >>> pip install .

 # quickstart

 Once installed, you can call each method you require by importing it from nlpru.
 For example, let's say you have some tweets to process: